Kotsche/Kotsche.github.io/_pages/research.md

 Working papers
 ======

-### An Empirical Investigation of Store Brands and their Role to Mitigate Brand Manufacturer Price Increase
+### An Empirical Investigation of Store Brands and their Role to Mitigate Brand Manufacturer Price Increases
 <details>
 <summary>Abstract</summary>
 This paper analyzes how retailers can benefit from store brands to